The customer relationship and its management

 According to the GDPR, a company can collect personal data on its customers for legitimate purposes specified by the company.
 There must be grounds provided in the law for the processing of data.

-Personal data is any data that may relate directly or indirectly to a certain individual, such as a telephone number, street address and email address.
+Personal data is any data that may directly or indirectly relate to a specific person, such as a telephone number, street address or email address.
 The collection of sensitive data (e.g. on religion) is generally prohibited.
 Note that, in the case of the personal data of a child under the age of 16, you need the guardian’s consent.

-Customers must give their permission for the processing of their data.
+In most cases, customers must give their consent to the processing of their personal data.
 If you are processing data for a purpose that is different from that for which the data was originally collected, further consent from the customer may be required.

 Keep the amount of data you collect to a minimum.
 Process your customers’ data lawfully and carefully.
 Protect the data from unauthorised processing.
 Make sure that it does not get lost.